douglas86/hangman/README.md

 This Project will just have HTML, CSS, and vanilla JavaScript.

-It is a simple Hangman game that uses key down event listeners, when you guess the words.
+This is a simple Hangman Game were you guess what letters come into the spaces.

 ---